wehkamp/front-end-guide/README.md

 > “A Progressive Web App uses modern web capabilities to deliver an app-like user experience.”  - [Progressive web apps](https://developers.google.com/web/progressive-web-apps/?hl=en)

-In order to create an (native) app-like experience on the web the app needs to be:
+To create a (native) app-like experience on the web the app needs to be:

-- **Reliable** - Load instantly and never show the downasaur, even in uncertain network conditions.
+- **Reliable** - Load instantly and never show the dinosaur, even in uncertain network conditions.
 - **Fast** - Respond quickly to user interactions with silky smooth animations and no janky scrolling.
-- **Engaging** - Feel like a natural app on the device, with an immersive user experience.
+- **Engaging** - Feel like a native app on the device, with an immersive user experience.

 This new level of quality allows Progressive Web Apps to earn a place on the user's home screen.

 The benefits:
  * A responsive website, with a low Time To Interactive and fast navigation between pages.
 The use of a Service Worker allows for intelligent caching of data and assets.